Ballard School (New Milton): History

+Edinburgh House School merged with Gorse Cliff and Marchwood Park Schools in 1969.
 In 1995 Edinburgh House School merged with Fernhill Manor, an adjoining girls school.
 The larger school was named Ballard School.

 Academics

 Ballard School provides education for four key groups.
 Ballard School Pre-Prep consists of Nursery, Reception and Year 2.
 Lower Prep consists of KS2 year 3, 4 and 5.
 Upper Prep consists of KS2 year 6 and KS3 year 7 and 8.
 Senior consists of year 9, 10 and 11.

 In 2015 and 2016, Ballard School achieved a 100% pass rate of A* to C GCSE results in English and Maths with 98% of the cohort achieving the Gold standard of at least five ‘good passes’ at A* to C grades (including English and Maths graded at 4 and above).

 Inspection Reports

 Ballard School has been judged to be 'excellent & outstanding' by the Independent Schools Inspectorate.
 All reports are available on their website.